 - Maintain continuous enrollment for the duration of their program. - 2.
 Advanced Practice students must take and successfully complete Advanced Pathophysiology, Advanced Pharmacology, and Advanced Health Assessment.
 The content of these courses is assessed in the 3P examination.
 The 3 P exam is given in the Advanced Health Assessment course.
 Students must earn a minimum of 67% on the 3P exam to progress in their respective programs.
 (Advanced Practice Education Associates [APEA] research suggests a correlation between clinical readiness and scores above 67%.)
 If a passing score is not achieved on the first attempt, students will be given one additional attempt to remediate and successfully pass the 3P exam.
 The second attempt occurs in the next course of the APRN program (ANP-635, Health Promotion and Maintenance and On-Campus Experience I or FNP-630, Health Promotion and On-Campus Experience I). - 2.
 Students who earn one non-passing (W, F) grade will be administratively withdrawn from the program.
-Students who are administratively withdrawn or take a leave of absence have the option to complete a Request for Reinstatement, which is discussed within the University Appeal Procedures section of the University Policy Handbook. - 3.
-Upon any reinstatement to the APRN program, all students need to review the BON R4-19-511- APRN graduates must complete a minimum of 45 contact hours of advanced pharmacology education within 3 years immediately preceding
+Students who are administratively withdrawn or take a leave of absence have the option to complete a Request for Reinstatement, which is discussed within the University Appeal Procedures section of the University Policy Handbook. - Students need to follow the requirements listed in the Guidelines for Graduate Field Experience Manual.
+If not followed, students may have a registration hold place on their student accounts.

-- the application to the BON post -graduation for prescribing and dispensing authority as a practicing nurse practitioner.
-If Advanced pharmacology needs to be repeated, the student may take it as a single course at GCU and will be responsible for the cost of that course - 4.
-Students need to follow the requirements listed in the Guidelines for Graduate Field Experience Manual.
-If not followed, students may have a registration hold place on their student accounts. - 5.
-Students must possess self-coverage Professional Nursing Liability Insurance.
+4. Students must possess self-coverage Professional Nursing Liability Insurance.
 The coverage is a minimum of \$1 million per event/\$3 million total coverage.
 Proof of insurance must be submitted upon request by the Office of Field Experience.